Pasar al contenido principal Saltar al pie de página del mapa del sitio

 • Lectura de 6 minutos

-One topic that can generate ongoing confusion for business owners is employee classification: what is an exempt employee, and what is a nonexempt employee?
-Taking the time to review employee job duties and pay structure is essential.
-Failure to comply with the Fair Labor Standards Act (FLSA) and applicable state and local regulations related to employee classification may result in substantial costs to employers.
+One topic that can generate ongoing confusion for business owners is employee classification: what are exempt vs. nonexempt employees?
+Taking the time to review employee job duties and pay structure is essential, as classification errors are a leading cause of Fair Labor Standards Act (FLSA) litigation.
+Failure to comply with the FLSA and applicable state and local regulations related to employee classification may result in substantial costs for employers.

 What Is a Nonexempt Employee?

 Under the FLSA, a nonexempt employee is entitled to receive at least the minimum wage and overtime pay.
-Although nonexempt employees are frequently paid on an hourly basis, they may sometimes be paid a salary.
-As an employer, you should understand what the FLSA is and the regulations that enforce it require when an employee is nonexempt.
+As an employer, you should understand what the FLSA requires for nonexempt employees because the financial obligations are specific and nonnegotiable.

-Why is this classification so important?
-The FLSA requires employers to pay all nonexempt employees at least the federal minimum wage for hours worked, plus overtime pay at one and one-half times the regular pay rate for hours worked over 40 during a workweek.
+The FLSA requires employers to pay all nonexempt employees at least the federal minimum wage for all hours worked, plus overtime pay at one and one-half times the regular pay rate for hours worked over 40 during a workweek.
 Employers with nonexempt employees must also be mindful of any requirements imposed by state and local law.

 What Does Nonexempt Mean?